MatrixRequirements/matrix-ui-plugin-boilerplate-24/README.md

 #### FieldHandler

-The field should offer a FieldHandler which knows how to validate the data of the field.
+Every field has a FieldHandler which knows how to validate the data of the field.
 For example, a “test steps” field is a table with two columns (“action” and “expected”).
 There is a dedicated FieldHandler class for manipulating this kind of field.
 It offers “table-like” functions to edit individual row and column data.
 It prevents the SDK user from adding data for non-existent columns, or from adding data that is not consistent with the configuration of an individual column, since a column might be expected to contain only a date, or a user, or a “pass”/”fail” string.
 The FieldHandler class is also responsible for converting the data to and from the JSON format used by the SDK.

+You can create your own FieldHandlers, to validate and control the data you wish to store with a particular field.
+How is your FieldHandler found and instantiated?
+Well, for each field in the database there is a `fieldType` property which has a name.
+That name is associated with a FieldHandler.
+You might want to create a FieldHandler if your data field is complex.
+If it is a string, or table, or rich text or a dropdown, for example, we have FieldHandlers for all of those already.

 The value of the field is stored in the JSON format.
 The JSON format is defined in the ```Interface.ts``` file by the interface IPluginFieldValue that extends IPluginFieldValueBase.
 Basically, it contains 2 properties : value (can be anything) and html that is used for rendering the field in the document.
 The html property is not optional but can be empty if the field is not displayed in the document.

-### Dashboards
+### Dashboard

 ``` typescript
      dashboard: {
             id: "BPP", // This is the id of the dashboard in the client.
 It should be unique per dashboard